clemsos/writings/_quora/2018-10-23-How-does-Google-justify-working-with-the-Chinese-government-but-refusing-to-work-with-the-US-military.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How does Google justify working with the Chinese government but refusing to work with the US military? - Quora
+    How does Google justify working with the
+    Chinese government but refusing to work with the US military? - Quora
 ---